 Boards of Selectmen throughout New England, have their roots in pre-colonial days when the church served as the center of the community for those who had traveled from Europe for religious freedom.
-After church services in Menotomy (a Wampanoag term meaning swift running river and the name of the village settled in 1635 that is now Arlington) the assembled would conduct a town meeting to discuss any civic matters that impacted affected the citizens.
+After church services in Menotomy (Wampanoag term meaning swift running river) the assembled would conduct a town meeting to discuss any civic matters that impacted the citizens of Menotomy.
 If the matter required investigation they would "select" someone from the congregation to go and gather information and report back at the next town meeting.